juce-framework/JUCE/BREAKING_CHANGES.md

 much more generous personal tier.
 The move from ISC to AGPLv3/JUCE simplifies the licensing situation and encourages the creation of more open source software without impacting personal use of the JUCE framework.

+# Version 7.0.12

+## Change

+The function AudioChannelSet::create9point0point4, along with variants for 9.1.4, 9.0.6, and 9.1.6, used to correspond to VST3 layouts k90_4, k91_4,
+k90_6, and k91_6 respectively.
+These functions now correspond to k90_4_W, k91_4_W, k90_6_W, and k91_6_W respectively.

+**Possible Issues**

+VST3 plugins that used these AudioChannelSet layouts to specify initial bus layouts, or to validate layouts in isBusesLayoutSupported, will now behave differently.

+For example, if the host wants to check whether the k90_4 layout is supported, previously isBusesLayoutSupported() would have received the layout created by create9point0point4(), but will now receive the layout created by create9point0point4ITU().

+**Workaround**

+If you already have special-case handling for specific surround layouts, e.g. to enable or disable them in isBusesLayoutSupported(), you may need to add cases to handle the new AudioChannelSet::create*ITU() layout variants.

+**Rationale**

+Previously, the VST3 SDK only contained ITU higher-order surround layouts, but the higher-order layouts specified in JUCE used Atmos speaker positions rather than ITU speaker positions.
+This meant that JUCE had to remap speaker layouts between Atmos/ITU formats when communicating with VST3 plugins.
+This was confusing, as it required that the meaning of some channels was changed during the conversion.

+In newer versions of the VST3 SDK, new "wide" left and right speaker definitions are available, allowing both ITU and Atmos surround layouts to be represented.
+The change in JUCE surfaces this distinction to the user, allowing them to determine e.g. whether the host has requested an ITU or an Atmos layout, and to handle these cases separately if necessary.

 # Version 7.0.10